< Anterolateral abdominal

 During the dissection, students should identify the round ligament of liver (connecting umbilicus to portal vein) in the falciform ligament (Fig. 6-21).
 Also, students should try to identify the ligamentum venosum (connecting portal vein to inferior vena cava).
 A tip to memorize these details is that the inferior Vena Cava is in contact with the ligamentum Venosum and Caudate lobe.

-Fetal circulation must be understood to learn the embryological structures in the thorax and abdomen.
+Fetal circulation must be learned to understand the embryological structures in the thorax and abdomen.
 The term “fetus” replaces “embryo” at the beginning of the 9th week (after fertilization).
-At that point, the organs are formed yet still growing.
+From that point, the formed organs are just growing.

 The fetus is passively supplied with oxygen and nutrients.
 The umbilical vein which receives oxygen and nutrients from the placenta passes the umbilical cord and umbilicus and ends at the portal vein.

 Why is the umbilical “vein” a “vein”?
 The placenta, made of the maternal tissue (from uterus) and fetal tissue (from zygote), is the real boundary between the mother and fetus.
-It means that the umbilical cord is undoubtedly a fetal tissue, and the blood vessel to the fetal heart must be called the umbilical “vein” and not the umbilical artery.
-The umbilical “vein” conveys oxygenated blood like the pulmonary vein (Fig. 5-35).
+It means that the umbilical cord is undoubtedly a fetal tissue, and the blood vessel to the fetal heart must be called the umbilical vein not the umbilical artery.
+The umbilical vein conveys oxygenated blood like the pulmonary vein (Fig. 5-35).

 After birth, the umbilical vein is obliterated to become the round ligament of liver between the umbilicus and the portal vein (Figs. 6-21,35).
-Once the baby is delivered, its umbilical cord between the umbilicus and placenta is not taken care of because it naturally necrotizes off.
+Once the baby is delivered, its umbilical cord between the umbilicus and placenta is not taken care of because it naturally necrotizes off along with the obliteration of blood vessel.

-A majority of the blood in the portal vein need not enter the fetal liver which hardly works for orally ingested food.
-So the bypassing anastomosis, ductus venosus, is between the portal vein and the inferior vena cava.
+A majority of the blood in the portal vein does not need to enter the fetal liver which hardly works for orally ingested food.
+So the bypassing anastomosis, ductus venosus, lies between the portal vein and the inferior vena cava.
 After birth, the ductus venosus is obliterated to become the ligamentum venosum (Fig. 6-35).

 Most blood in the right atrium is not required to reach the fetal lung which does not work for the oxygenation of the blood.
 One bypass is the oval foramen, which is obstructed to become the oval fossa after birth (Figs. 5-15,16).

 The fetal blood, filled with carbon dioxide and body wastes, travels to the placenta by the way of umbilical artery.
-After parturition, the umbilical artery from the branching point of the superior vesical artery to the umbilicus is obliterated and becomes the medial umbilical ligament (Figs. 6-28, 7-21).
+After parturition, the umbilical artery from the branching point of the superior vesical artery to the umbilicus becomes the medial umbilical ligament (Figs. 6-28, 7-21).

 There are two medial umbilical ligaments (Fig. 6-28) (formerly, umbilical arteries) because of the bilateral internal iliac arteries (Figs. 7-19,21).
-On the other hand, there is only one round ligament of liver (Figs. 6-21,35) (formerly, umbilical vein) because of the single portal vein (Fig. 6-45).
-The two umbilical arteries and the singular umbilical vein can be found in the umbilical cord as well.
+On the other hand, there is only one round ligament of liver (Figs. 6-21,35) (formerly, umbilical vein) because of the single portal vein (Fig. 6-47).
+The double umbilical arteries and the single umbilical vein can be found in the umbilical cord as well.

-Recall that the stomach has undergone a 90 degrees rotation (Figs. 6-18,23).
+Recall that the stomach has undergone 90 degrees rotation along with the liver (Figs. 6-18,23).
 The duodenum is rotated 90 degrees also, to become a retroperitoneal organ (Fig. 6-26).
-At the same time, the common bile duct that enters the duodenum rotates an additional 180 degrees (in total, 270 degrees).
-Consequently, dorsal and ventral pancreatic buds that previously were located opposite from one another come in contact.
+At the same time, the common bile duct that enters the duodenum (descending part) (Fig. 6-32) rotates an additional 180 degrees (in total, 270 degrees).
+Consequently, dorsal and ventral pancreatic buds that previously have been located opposite from one another come in contact.
 Consider that the top figure is a left side view, while the bottom figure is an anterior view.

 Thereafter, the dorsal and ventral pancreatic buds coalesce to form the pancreas, pancreatic duct, and accessory pancreatic duct.
 This embryology lets us understand why the common bile duct passes posterior to the superior part of the duodenum and the accessory pancreatic duct.

-The gallbladder which concentrates the bile juice produced in the liver is not a vital organ.
-Dissectors cannot miss the gallbladder and adjacent ducts due to their green color from the bile juice.
+The gallbladder which concentrates the bile produced in the liver is not a vital organ.
+Dissectors cannot miss the gallbladder and adjacent ducts due to their green color from the bile.
 The green color usually spreads even to the adjacent peritoneum of the cadaver.

 The cystic duct from the gallbladder is the border between the common hepatic duct and the common bile duct (Fig. 6-39).
 The common bile duct descends and meets the pancreatic duct to become hepatopancreatic ampulla which is surrounded by a sphincter (Fig. 6-40).